 - 1. Passage is a measured, very collected, elevated and cadenced trot.
 It is characterised by a pronounced engagement of the hindquarters, a more accentuated flexion of the knees and hocks, and the graceful elasticity of the movement.
 Each diagonal pair of legs is raised and returned to the ground alternately, with cadence and a prolonged suspension. - 2.
 In principle, the height of the toe of the raised forefoot should be level with the middle of the cannon bone of the other supporting foreleg.
 The toe of the raised hind foot should be slightly above the fetlock joint of the other supporting hind leg. - 3.
 The neck should be raised and gracefully arched with the poll as the highest point and the nose line close to the vertical.
-The horse should remain light, and soft "on the bit" without altering the cadence.
-The impulsion remains lively and pronounced. - 4.
-Irregular steps with the hind or front legs, swinging the forehand or the hindquarters from one side to the other, as well as jerky movements of the forelegs or the hind legs, dragging the hind legs or double beat in the moment of suspension are serious faults.
+The Horse should remain light, and soft "on the bit" without altering the cadence.
+The impulsion remains lively and pronounced.

-Office: HKJC Shatin Racecourse, 8/F Central Complex, Shatin, New Territories, Hong Kong Tel: (852) 2966 5078 Fax: (852) 2966 5082 Website: www.hkef.org Email: info@hkef.org
+Office: HKJC Shatin Race Course, 8/F Central Complex, Shatin, New Territories, Hong Kong 地址: 香港沙田馬場綜合大樓八樓

+Tel 電話: (852) 2966 5078 Fax 傳真: (852) 2966 5082 Website 網址: www.hkef.org Email 電郵: info@hkef.org